What's it all about?

 Although English is the third most common first language (behind Mandarin and Spanish) it’s increasingly seen as the world’s lingua franca with up to a billion people speaking it.
 It’s this growing demand that has led to a need for quality English teachers abroad, and there are a number of opportunities available through the British Council for English teachers of all levels.

-Whether you’re a recently qualified CELTA or Trinity TESOL teacher, or someone with more than two years’ experience, we’ll help you find the right job, in the right place.
+As a qualified CELTA or Trinity TESOL teacher or equivalent (for a guide of equivalent qualifications, see pages 45-47 of the Accreditation UK Handbook 2016-17), either recently qualified or someone with more than two years’ experience, we’ll help you find the right job, in the right place.

 How can I start?